Blessing of dimension in Bayesian inference on covariance matrices: Discussion

 \section{Discussion}

-In this paper, we developed a computationally scalable approach to fit high-dimensional Bayesian latent factor models with Gaussian data.
-Leveraging on a blessing of dimensions, the proposed FABLE approach completely bypasses the need to carry out MCMC to provide pseudo-posterior samples of the covariance matrix for inference.
-By avoiding MCMC altogether, our approach averts the pitfalls of MCMC in higher dimensions, such as slow mixing and unsatisfactory convergence.
-Due to its embarrassingly parallel nature, the FABLE approach leads to immense computational benefits over current approaches dependent on MCMC.
-We developed a coverage-correction modification to FABLE called CC-FABLE with provable guarantees on asymptotic frequentist coverage of its pseudo-credible intervals.
-The CC-FABLE pseudo-posterior also enjoys desirable theoretical properties such as consistency and compares favorably to state-of-the-art approaches to Bayesian factor analysis from the viewpoint of estimation error, uncertainty quantification, and computational efficiency in our numerical experiments and gene expression data application.
+In this paper, we develop a computationally scalable approach to fit high-dimensional Bayesian latent factor models with Gaussian data.
+Using a blessing of dimensions, the proposed approach bypasses the need for MCMC to provide FABLE-posterior samples of the covariance matrix for inference.
+Due to its embarrassingly parallel nature and reliance on independent samples, FABLE has immense computational benefits over current approaches dependent on MCMC.
+The FABLE posterior enjoys desirable theoretical properties, such as consistency and asymptotically accurate UQ of credible intervals.